US agencies hacked in monthslong global cyberspying campaign

 That means it's a good bet only a subset of infected organizations were being spied on by the hackers.
 Nation-states have their cyberespionage priorities, which include COVID-19 vaccine development.

-On Sunday, Russia’s U.S. embassy described as “unfounded” in a post on its Facebook page the “attempts of the U.S. media to blame Russia for hacker attackes on U.S. governmental bodies.”
+Kremlin spokesman Dmitry Peskov said Monday that Russia had “nothing to do with" the hacking.

+“Once again, I can reject these accusations,” Peskov told reporters.
+“If for many months the Americans couldn’t do anything about it, then, probably, one shouldn’t unfoundedly blame the Russians for everything."

-The Treasury Department referred requests for comment to the National Security Council, whose spokesman, John Ullyot, said the government was “taking all necessary steps to identify and remedy any possible issues related to this situation.”
+The Treasury Department referred requests for comment to the National Security Council, whose spokesman, John Ullyot, said Monday that the NSC was working with the Cybersecurity and Infrastructure Security Agency, U.S. intelligence agencies, the FBI and government departments that were affected to coordinate a response to the “recent compromise.”

 President Donald Trump last month fired the director of CISA, Chris Krebs, after Krebs vouched for the integrity of the presidential election and disputed Trump’s claims of widespread electoral fraud.